isaacvernon1/w205Project1/README.md

 Identify the main questions you'll need to answer to make recommendations (list below, add as many questions as you need).

-- Question 1:
+- Question 1: What are our definitions for a commuter trip?

-- Question 2:
+- Question 2: How many of our trips were what define as commuter trips?

-- Question 3:
+- Question 3: Is there a day in the week that we have low ridership?

-- Question 4:
+- Question 4: Is there an hour in the day that we have low ridership?

+- Question 5: Are there more trips shorter than an hour or longer than an hour?

 - ...